-The Applicant alleges and submitted sufficient evidence to show that it would experience a decline in sales, price undercutting, price depression, price suppression, capacity utilisation, profit, output, return on investment, employment, and growth, if the duty expires.
+The Applicant alleges and submitted sufficient evidence to show that it would experience a decline in sales, profit, output, productivity, capacity utilisation, net cash flow, employment, and growth, if the duty expires.

 On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of material injury.